dingyu-scir/SDP-Specification/sdp_guidline.md

 Reference
 =========
-  - Borong Huang and Xudong Liao.
-2003. contemporary Chinese language.
-Higher Education Press.
   - Chuan Lu.
 2001.
 The Semantic Network of Chinese Grammar.
 The Commercial Printing house.
-  - Joseph L. Fleiss.
-1971.
-Measuring nominal scale agreement among many raters.
-Psychological bulletin, 76:378.
-  - Nianwen Xue and Martha Palmer.
-2003.
-Annotating the propositions in the Penn Chinese Treebank.
-Proceedings of the second SIGHAN workshop on Chinese language processing -, 17:47–54.
   - Sabine Buchholz and Erwin Marsi.
 2006.
 Conll-x shared task on multilingual dependency parsing.
 In Proceedings of the Tenth Conference on Computational Natural Language Learning, pages 149–164.
 Association for Computational Linguistics.
-  - Wanxiang Che, Meishan Zhang, Yanqiu Shao and Ting Liu.
-2012.
-SemEval-2012 Task 5 : Chinese Semantic Dependency Parsing.
-In Proceedings of the First Joint Conference on Lexical and Computational Semantics Volume 1: Proceedings of the main conference and the shared task, and Volume 2: Proceedings of the Sixth International Workshop on Semantic Evaluation, pages 378–384.
   - Zhendong Dong, Qiang Dong and Changling Hao.
 2010.
 HowNet and Its Computation of Meaning.
 In Proceedings of the 23rd International Conference on Computational Linguistics: Demonstrations, pages 53–56.